 God gave the Spirit so that we might change the world.
-How might we look if we all began running plays?
+How might our church look if we all began running plays?

 We study biblical truth, which makes us smarter and knowledgeable, but doesn’t affect our lives.
 We are educated far beyond our obedience.

-So, the result of this study could be that we walk around with more knowledge of the Spirit, or we can know the Spirit.
+So, the result of this study could be that we walk around with more knowledge of the Spirit, or we can know and obey the Spirit.

-- The Spirit is God, not less than the Father or the Son.
+The Spirit is God, not less than the Father or less than the Son.
 (Acts 5:3-4, the Spirit is called God)

-- The Spirit has his own mind and will (Romans 8:27, 1 Corinthians 12:11) and enables & empowers us to fulfill our mission.
+The Spirit has his own mind and will (Romans 8:27, First Corinthians 12:11) and enables and empowers us to fulfill our mission.

 What the Spirit does in and through us:

-- The Counselor teaches and reminds us of what we need to know, and remember what Jesus taught (John 14:26).
+The Counselor teaches and reminds us of what we need to know, and to remember what Jesus taught (John 14:26).

-- The Spirit is the revealer of truth that helps and guides us to understand and interpret God’s Word (John 16:13).
+The Spirit is the truth-revealer that helps and guides us to understand and interpret God’s Word (John 16:13).